flamingock/flamingock-examples/dynamodb/README.md

 ## Proven functionalities

-This example demonstrates the following functionalities:
-1. Auditing Changes with DynamoDB
-   - Demonstrates how to audit changes using DynamoDB as the storage backend.
+This example demonstrates how to audit changes using DynamoDB as the storage backend.

 ___